-The following is the basic process for EB-5 investors in EB-5 New York State, LLC projects:
+The following is the basic process for EB-5 investors in EB-5 New York State, LLC projects.

 Step 1: Non-Disclosure and Suitability

-A potential EB-5 Investor must first sign a Non-Disclosure Agreement and complete an Initial Information Form which will help determine if the potential Investor meets the basic requirements for an EB-5 visa.
+- A potential EB-5 Investor must first sign a Non-Disclosure Agreement and complete an Initial Information Form which will help determine if the potential Investor meets the basic requirements for an EB-5 visa.

 Step 2: Investor Examination of the EB-5 Investment

-The Company will provide each potential immigrant investor with a copy of the Private Placement Memorandum and will, to the best of its ability, answer any questions asked by the potential investor.
+- The Company will provide each potential immigrant investor with a copy of the Private Placement Memorandum and will, to the best of its ability, answer any questions asked by the potential investor.
 Each potential investor is encouraged to thoroughly read all documentation provided and to get advice from his or her immigration attorney, tax counsel and other advisers, and to ask any questions the investor, his or her attorneys and advisers may have.

 Step 3: Subscribe to Invest and Pay Processing Fee

-Subscription Agreement.
-Complete the Subscription Agreement and
+- Subscription Agreement.
+Complete the Subscription Agreement and pay the Processing Fee

 Step 4: Accredited Investor

-Each investor must be an accredited investor (as described in the Company’s Offering Documents).
+- Each investor must be an accredited investor (as described in the Company’s Offering Documents).
 The Investor, generally as a part of the preparation of the I-526 petition, will provide evidence that he or she is an accredited investor.
 EB-5 New York State, LLC works with independent 3rd parties to verify the accredited investor status of each investor.

-Step 6: Transfer $500,000 to Escrow or as Instructed
+Step 6: Transfer $800,000 to Escrow

 Step 7: File I-526 petition

-The investor’s attorney files the investor’s I-526 petition with USCIS.
-The I-526 petition is the initial petition which must be approved by the U.S. government in the EB-5 process.
+- The investor’s attorney files the investor’s I-526E petition with USCIS.
+The I-526E petition is the initial petition which must be approved by the U.S. government in the EB-5 process.
 If an investor does not have an immigration attorney, EB-5 New York State can provide a list of attorneys to consider.

-Step 8: USCIS Adjudication of the immigrant investor’s I-526 petition
+Step 8: USCIS Adjudication of the immigrant investor’s I-526E petition

-USCIS adjudicates each immigrant investor’s I-526 petition to determine if the investor and the project invested into meet the requirements of the EB-5 program.
-Please see the following for information on the USCIS current average time to adjudicate an I-526 petition.
+- USCIS adjudicates each immigrant investor’s I-526E petition to determine if the investor meets the requirements of the EB-5 program.
+Please see the following for information on the USCIS current average time to adjudicate an I-526E petition.

-Step 6: Visa issuance
+Step 9: Visa issuance

-After the investor’s I-526 petition is approved, USCIS sends the petition to the Department of State, National Visas Center (NVC), for a visa to be issued pursuant to their requirements.
+- After the investor’s I-526E petition is approved, USCIS sends the petition to the Department of State, National Visas Center (NVC), for a visa to be issued pursuant to their requirements.
 An investor can apply for a visa in his or her country, or for a change of status in the US (please speak with your immigration attorney for further information).

-Step 7: Conditional Permanent Residence
+Step 10: Conditional Permanent Residence

-Upon issuance by the NVC, the immigrant investor, his or her spouse and minor children are granted US Conditional Permanent Residence (a “conditional green card”).
+- Upon issuance by the NVC, the immigrant investor, his or her spouse and minor children are granted US Conditional Permanent Residence (a “conditional green card”).
 With conditional residence status, the investor, his or her spouse and children under 21, share all the same rights and benefits of any other US green card holder.

-21 to 24 months following the issuance of the Conditional Permanent Residence, the immigrant investor must file an I-829 petition to remove the conditions on his or her Permanent Residence (to remove the conditions on the green card).
-In general, in the I-829 petition, the investor must prove that: (1) the investor sustained the investment (made and maintained the investment) and (2) the jobs were created, When the I-829 petition is granted, the conditions the Permanent Residence (on the green card) are removed, and the investor, his or her spouse and children’s Permanent Residence status is without conditions.
+- 21 to 24 months following the issuance of the Conditional Permanent Residence, the immigrant investor must file an I-829 petition to remove the conditions on his or her Conditional Permanent Residence (to remove the conditions on the green card).
+In general, in the I-829 petition, the investor must prove that: (1) the investor sustained the investment (made and maintained the investment) and (2) the jobs were created.
+When the I-829 petition is granted, the conditions the Permanent Residence (on the green card) are removed, and the investor, his or her spouse and children’s Permanent Residence status is without conditions.

-Once the I-829 petition is approved, the Investor has no further obligations regarding the EB-5 process -- the investor has completed the EB-5 process.
+- Once the I-829 petition is approved, the Investor has no further obligations regarding the EB-5 process — the investor has completed the EB-5 process.
 There is no further “look back” or requirement to prove the jobs or investment again in the future.

-Note: EB-5 New York is one of a VERY FEW Regional Center’s with Immigrant Investors who have achieved I-829 petition approval
+- Note: EB-5 New York is one of a VERY FEW Regional Center’s with Immigrant Investors who have achieved I-829 petition approval

-Step 9: Return of EB-5 Investment
+Step 12: Return of EB-5 Investment